 They’ll send out offshoots to continually self-propagate, but after they bloom, the parent plant will die off.
 Be prepared to remove dead specimens as they wither.

-Elsewhere, two-and-a-half-inch specimens are available from Fat Plants San Diego via Walmart.
+Two-and-a-half-inch specimens are available from Fat Plants San Diego via Walmart.

 12. King Sago